Master of Project Management (MPM)

 - Project Management Capstone (PROJ600) - 3 credit hours

 - Students in this culminating course, which is intended to be taken as the last course, integrate knowledge and skills learned throughout the MPM program.
 Students develop, design and present a project; plan and justify the project; meet performance, schedule and budget requirements; adjust for unplanned occurrences; and provide status reports.
 Prerequisites: successful completion of all other program core and MPM program-specific courses, and permission from the appropriate academic administrator

 Capstone Course: Project Management Capstone

-The Capstone Course is a culmination of your prior coursework and is often taken toward the end of your program.
+The Capstone Course is a culmination of your prior coursework and is often taken toward the end of your Master’s in Project Management program.
 It gives you the opportunity to utilize the hard-earned knowledge and skills you've developed as a Keller student in a real-world setting, whether that's at your current workplace or by developing and implementing a business plan.
 Each year, the most outstanding and successful Capstone Project in its category is recognized with an achievement award.

 Elective courses (6 credit hours)